 The primary observations around the use of this compound focus on the lower potency, resulting in less significant psychoactive properties.
 Delta-8 has been observed as far less likely to induce stress in high doses when compared to its parent cannabinoid delta-9.
 This lower potency combined with a highly useful set of benefits led researchers to research and ultimately patent the conversion:

 Also notable - combining Δ8-THC with CBD diminishes the psychoactive effects even further.
 This points to the combination being an effective medicine while minimizing unwanted psychoactive effects.

-Delta-8 THC is primarily found in only trace amounts in dried cannabis flower.
+Delta-8 THC is naturally found in only trace amounts in dried cannabis flower.
 These buds often contain less than 1% of the compound, meaning traditional means of smoking or vaporizing won't due.
-In order to produce a substantial amount of the molecule, a specialized extraction, isolation, conversion and refinement practice must be performed.
+In order to produce a substantial amount of the molecule, a specialized extraction, isolation, conversion, and refinement practice must be performed.

-If you're looking to try this molecule in a potent form, you'll need to head to a state where marijuana use is legalized.
-There are some companies creating boutique products.
+If you're looking to try this molecule legally, you'll need to head to a state where marijuana use is legalized.
+You may find this cannabinoid sold in medicinal and recreational dispensaries.
 For example, Oregon-based Oregrown creates a distillate that is available for sale across the state.